WenChun4/mine-3d/src/readme.md

 The purpose of this sample is to demonstrate the following:

 * Create 3d primitives including 3d Box and RuledSweep.
-* How to achieve interaction.
+* Geometry interaction.
 * How to use 3d transform.
-* Using some iTwin UI components.
+* Using iTwin UI components.